Thorium-Sim/thorium/server/tasks.md

   Should check the station for the cards and widgets that can perform the task and for if the task is even relevant.
 For example, raising shields when the shields are raised is redundant.
-- `values`: An object of functions.
-The key is the name of the value and the results of the function is the value that must be set.
+- `values`: An object of two keys: input and value.
+The object's key is the name of the value.
+The results of the "value" function is the random value that must be set.
 For example, the required shield frequency.
+However, these can be pre-configured, such as through the core component or through a timeline step.
+  In that case, the input for that control is defined by the input function's output.
+An array will produce a <select> control, the string "text" will produce a text input, etc. Note that, in some cases, missions will have to manually input a value to be interpolated, such as the name or type of a system.
 - `verify`: A method to check and see if the task was performed correctly.
 This method includes a named `requiredValues` argument which is the values that were defined in the `values` object functions.
 For example, this will contain